josephmasongsong/super-simple-ui/README.md

 # Super Simple UI
-This is the monorepo for the Super Simple UI component library package and documentation site.
-Super Simple UI is a tree shakeable, dependency-free, minimally styled vanilla Javascript component UI library I made to practice front-end.
+Super Simple UI is a simple, tree shakeable, dependency-free, minimally styled vanilla Javascript component UI library.

+This is the monorepo for the component library package and [doc site](https://clever-squirrel-132a08.netlify.app/).